Gabon: Economy

 Further investment in the agricultural or tourism sectors is "complicated by poor infrastructure".
 Some processing and service sectors are "largely dominated by a few prominent local investors".

-At World Bank and IMF insistence, the government embarked in the 1990s on a program of privatization of its state-owned companies and administrative reform, including reducing public sector employment and salary growth.
-A government has voiced a commitment to work toward an economic transformation of the country.
+At the World Bank and IMF's insistence, the government embarked in the 1990s on a program of privatization of its state-owned companies and administrative reform, including reducing public sector employment and salary growth.
+The government has voiced a commitment to work toward an economic transformation of the country.